What is a gamma squeeze?

 While the Treynor Ratio may not be for every investor, the Treynor formula could be a good option for measuring risk.
 In the rest of the article, I will analyze comparisons of 10 mutual funds.
 I will look at their financial statistics to compare the Treynor Ratios of the assets.

 Fidelity Advisor Series Growth Opportunities Fund ( FAOFX) is a mutual fund that tracks growth stocks.
-The mutual fund has tech holdings like Tesla (NASDAQ:TSLA) and Uber (NASDAQ:UBER).
+As an example, in 2020 the mutual fund had tech holdings like Tesla (NASDAQ:TSLA) and Uber (NASDAQ:UBER).
 Because of those stocks, Fidelity Advisor Series Growth Opportunity Fund had a high 1-year annual return of 12.55%.

 “Tesla is restarting production today against Alameda County rules.
 I will be on the line with everyone else.
 If anyone is arrested, I ask that it only be me,” tweeted Musk.